Military Vehicle Registration & SCRA Protections by State

 2026 SCRA state-protection update

 The Servicemembers Civil Relief Act (50 U.S.C.
-App. §§ 501-597b) and the Military Spouses Residency Relief Act (MSRRA) provisions remained substantively unchanged for 2026, but several states adjusted administrative procedures that affect the registration flow:
+App. §§ 501-597b) and the Military Spouses Residency Relief Act (MSRRA) provisions held steady for 2026.
+What changed is administrative: several states reworked the procedures that govern how the exemption gets filed.

 Best states for home-of-record in 2026

-For active-duty servicemembers selecting a state of legal residence (SLR) for 2026, the comparison hinges on three factors: vehicle registration cost, state income tax exposure, and intangibles (voting jurisdiction, college tuition for dependents).
-The clear 2026 winners on the registration axis:
+Picking a state of legal residence (SLR) for 2026 comes down to three things: vehicle registration cost, state income tax exposure, and the intangibles like voting jurisdiction and in-state college tuition for dependents.
+On registration cost alone, these states lead the pack:

 2026 vehicle examples: SCRA savings

-Across a typical 4-year tour at Belvoir, the SCRA savings exceed $9,900.
-The catch: SLR requires deliberate intent — voting, banking, mailing address, and tax filings must all align with the chosen home-of-record state.
+Across a typical 4-year tour at Belvoir, the SCRA savings clear $8,900.
+The catch is that SLR demands deliberate intent.
+Voting, banking, mailing address, and tax filings all have to point at the chosen home-of-record state.
 A servicemember who casually registers to vote in Virginia can lose the SCRA protection on argument.

 2026 tax-deduction window for military